Xetibo/ReSet-Doc/sections/appendix/time_report.typ

 )

 #subsubsection("Week 6 (25.03 - 31.03)")
-We started preparing for the intermediary presentation, because it's due next week.
+We started preparing for the intermediary presentation, because it is due next week.
 At the same time, we also finished the plugin system.
 #align(
   center, [#figure(